 Thankfully, I didn’t listen to this well-intentioned yet unsolicited advice from a friend.

-Family travel is a fantastic way to bond and create memories that will last a lifetime.
 However, family travel can be tricky — keeping everyone fed, entertained, happy, and in harmony can be overwhelming.
-That’s why I have put together this guide based on my personal experience.
-In it, you will find over 40 family travel tips that will help make your family vacation a success.
+Based on my personal experience, I have put together this guide.
+It contains over 40 family travel tips that will help make your family vacation a success.

 Whether you are a first-time traveling mom or dad or just looking for new ideas and top tips, read on for the best advice.
 Sit back, relax, and get ready for the time of your life.